-Charlottenburg: Back on the international stage
+Charlottenburg: Back on stage

-Anyone exploring Charlottenburg today, in 2023, will be amazed.
+Anyone exploring Charlottenburg today, in 2024, will be amazed.
 There is hardly a street without digging pits, cranes, demolitions and new construction.
 It was not always that way.
 Only a few years ago, outdated functional buildings from the 50s, 60s and 70s formed the streetscape of some of the most prestigious locations.
 The post-war architectural era is now disappearing more and more and making way for modern urban architecture that does not have to fear international competition.
 The transformation of City West is taking place at breathtaking speed.
 What began with the Neues Kranzler-Eck in 2010 continued spectacularly at Breitscheidplatz with the Upper West and has triggered a chain reaction.
 Along Lietzenburger Strasse, demolition is making room for something new.
 On Uhlandstrasse, the 1970s Kudamm-Karree is being propelled into the new millennium, and along Tauentzienstrasse and Kurfürstendamm one big construction site borders the next.
 But there is also the old, classic Charlottenburg, where Wilhelminian noblesse mingles with Art Deco and Art Nouveau.
 Many Charlottenburg neighbourhoods are known for their mix of old and new Berliners, e.g. Savignyplatz, Klausenerplatz, Pariser Straße and Mierendorffplatz.
 Those who still know Erich Kästner's stories feel reminded.

 Existing buildings